 You can find out more on the Victoria's Government health.vic website.

 The Southern Mallee Primary Care Partnership (SMPCP) is a partnership of organisations (health, welfare, disability, local government, community based), across the Local Government Areas of Buloke, Gannawarra & Swan Hill (excluding Robinvale), who are working together to improve the health and wellbeing of the communities.

 The Partnership is committed to progressing the Southern Mallee PCP 2017-2021 Strategic Directions: Building Inclusive and Resilient Communities; Strengthen Partnerships the Sector and Voice of Rural Communities; Strengthen Access, Equity and Integration.

-Member and Associate Members have signed on to the Southern Mallee PCP Partnering Agreement 2015 - 2018. *Which has been extended to 31 June 2019.
+Member and Associate Members have signed on to the Southern Mallee PCP Partnering Agreement 2019 - 2023.

 Check out What is Southern Mallee Primary Care Partnership? for a brief overview of what we do, some key links and contact details.